-By Order dated December 6, 2005, under Docket U-3556, the Commission approved Rate Rider NDR, and increased the authorized natural disaster reserve balance from \$32 million to \$75 million, effective January 2006.
+By Order dated December 6, 2005, under Docket U-3556, the Commission approved a new Rate Rider NDR, and increased the authorized natural disaster reserve balance from \$32 million to \$75 million, effective January

+2006.
 Rate Rider NDR was designed to address a negative balance in the Reserve and to re-establish a reserve balance sufficient to address potential costs associated with future natural disasters.
-In order to accomplish this, Rate Rider NDR places a small monthly charge to each account served under the Company's retail rate schedules until the approved balance is restored.
+In order to accomplish this, Rate Rider NDR applies a small monthly charge to each account served under the Company's retail rate schedules until the approved balance is restored.

-By Commission Order dated August 20, 2010, under Docket U-3556, the Commission authorized APC to record discretionary accruals to the Reserve above the existing authorized limit (\$75 million) and to include reliability-related expenditures among the category of costs that can be charged against the Reserve.
+By Order dated August 20, 2010, under Docket U-3556, the Commission authorized APC to record discretionary accruals to the Reserve above the existing authorized limit

+(\$75 million) and to include reliability-related expenditures among the category of costs that can be charged against the Reserve.

-On July 12, 2011, under Docket 18148, the Commission approved the elimination of the income tax adjustment applicable to Rate T, effective October 2011, to, among other things, fund certain costs resulting from the April 2011 tornadoes.
+On July 12, 2011, under Docket 18148, the Commission approved the revision of the Income Tax Adjustment (ITA) mechanism of Rate T to bring it in line with the way in which taxes are handled under the forwardlooking construct of Rate RSE.
+The revision included the elimination of the ITA applicable to Rate T. The revenues (approximately \$30 million for October 2011 - December 2011) that resulted from the elimination of the tax-related credit were used to replenish the Natural Disaster Reserve to, among other things, fund certain costs resulting from the April 2011 tornadoes.

-In FY-2017, as a result of storm damages, APC incurred additional operation and maintenance costs of \$24,009,996.
-As of September 30, 2017, the Reserve had a positive balance of \$50,605,610.
+In FY-2018, as a result of storm damages, APC incurred additional operation and maintenance costs of \$25,713,333.
+As of September 30, 2018, the Reserve had a positive balance of \$23,718,937.